rachelle-norman/Rachelles-Portfolio/README.md

 ## 🗂️Rachelle's Portfolio

 Welcome to my portfolio!
-Here I showcase some of the main projects I have worked on related to data analysis.
+Here I showcase some of the projects I have worked on related to data analysis.

 ## 📚Table of Contents
   - [Combined Analytic Skills Project](#combined-analytic-skills-project)